SoNearSonar/ScpMessages/Documentation.md

 ```

 ## Item interaction tokens
-The following token is the only one that is in this config and it is only for the ItemTossed message within the item config:
+The following token is the only one that is in this config and it is for the ItemTossed, ItemDropped, ItemPickedUp, AmmoDropped, AmmoPickedUp messages within the item config:
 ```
 - %item | The item name that was thrown
 ```